 The Society has developed confidence among its women members, developed awareness of their potentialities and a sense of selfreliance in them.
-Women are now regarded with dignity and honour among the community.
-The primary women's cooperative societies are affiliated to the cooperative banks/associations and receive loans from them.
+Women are now regarded with dignity and honour community. among the primary women's cooperative societies are affiliated to cooperative banks/associations and receive loans from them.
 They purchase products of farmers at the time of harvesting and ensure better prices and control the market.
-By using the loans from the cooperative banks through the wgmen's cooperative societies, women in Bangladesh are contributing to the increased growth of agricultural products.
+By using the loans from the cooperative banks through the wamen's cooperative societies, women in Bangladesh are contributing to the increased growth of agricultural products.